Again, Buhari fails to submit his academic documents to INEC, blames Military

 Recall that during the buildup to the 2015 general elections, Buhari, a presidential aspirant at the time, failed to present his credentials to INEC.

-He blamed the Secretary of the Military Board of holding on to release his credentials.
+He blamed the Secretary of the Military Board for holding on to release his credentials.

 ALSO READ: Vote for Buhari to return power to the South-West, says Fashola